JoaoOtavioSegantini/github-user-search/README.md

 # Project description

- This is a simple application developed in second version of Bootcamp called DevSuperior as challenge for event conclusion.
-The main objective of this project is github user search using official Github API.
+ This is a simple application developed in a second version of Bootcamp called DevSuperior as a challenge to complete the event.
+The main objective of this project is user search using the official Github API.

 ## What is inside?

-This project was develop using the following technologies:
+This project was developed using the following technologies:

 - [TypeScript](https://www.typescriptlang.org/)
 - [ReactJS](https://reactjs.org/)